 This constant progression is even something Walt Disney took as an inspiration after visiting Tivoli as he later famously announcing at the launch of this first park, “Disneyland will never be completed.
 It will continue to grow as long as there is imagination left in the world.”

 Keeping track of the buzzing Copenhagen food scene can be tough – even for knowledgeable locals!
-Big-name world-class restaurants might get all the attention (we are looking at your Noma), but empowered young chefs are also working tirelessly across the city to produce their own Nordic-inspired, avant-garde dining experience.
+Big-name world-class restaurants might get all the attention (I am looking at your Noma).
+Still, empowered young chefs are also working tirelessly across the city to produce their own Nordic-inspired, avant-garde dining experience.

 The result is an ever-changing gastronomical landscape where everyone is rushing to last-years news, or even worse – giving up entirely in the face of such an overwhelming array of options!